altdx/console-style/README.md

 ## Description

-A lightweight module for formatting texts with Deno.
+A lightweight module for formatting console texts with Deno.

 ## Usage